keilw/liferay-faces-bridge-impl/demo/README.md

 Alternatively, you can build all the demos at once:

-1. Navigate to the `demos` directory:
+1. Navigate to the `demo` directory:

-		cd liferay-faces-bridge-impl/demos/
+		cd liferay-faces-bridge-impl/demo/

 2. Build the demos for Liferay:*